 I spent my last day in the Dry Tortugas walking the brick perimeter of the fort, pausing to stare at the deeper patches of dark blue scattered amid the shallow turquoise, the water undulating up and down, up and down, like the drowsy breaths of an aquatic Dalmatian.

+From my campsite, I could see the lighthouse on Loggerhead Key, where, for decades, Cuban refugees had landed at night, far from the Coast Guard’s reach.
+Until recently, the “wet foot, dry foot” policy allowed any Cuban who reached land to eventually become a permanent resident—and Dry Tortugas, park rangers were often the first to officially welcome them.
+Now, Cubans wishing to enter the United States face the same process as any other immigrant group.
 “For generations of Cubans,” Hollywood had shared with me after the tour, “Loggerhead Key served as their Statue of Liberty and Garden Key as their Ellis Island.”
 An old chug, one of the small boats used by Cubans seeking refuge, is on display at Fort Jefferson.
 As I watched the waters swirling around the lighthouse, I wondered what the quest for refuge would look like for South Floridians as the seas continue to rise.

 Still, I kept returning to the unexpected relief I had felt upon seeing the rebuilding efforts at Bahia Honda, even though I suspected it was a losing battle.
 How painfully easy it is to blur the lines between irrationality and hope, especially when it comes to our home.
 Maybe nothing will make Floridians give up on Florida—not yet anyway.
 Our love runs too deep for our own good.

-How to Road-Trip to the Dry Tortugas
+Road Trip Itinerary from Miami to the Dry Tortugas

 Islamorada, a village that encompasses four keys, has a vibrant entertainment, shopping, and dining scene, and hosts an abundance of marine wildlife as well as places to interact with it.
 Swim with dolphins or paint with sea lions at the Theater of the Sea.
 A local treasure, Robbie’s, features an open-air market and offers buckets of bait to feed the tarpon.
 Betsy, a gigantic, spiny lobster sculpture, guards the eclectic Rain Barrel Artisan Village, a rustic spot with galleries and local artists selling paintings, ceramics, and knickknacks.